Atikunaja/my_portfolio-project/README.md

-s is my portfolio project I made using on E-Commerce using HTMl CSS PHP JAVASCRIPT.
+I made this portfolio project on E-Commerce website using HTMl CSS PHP JAVASCRIPT.

 YOU CAN CLONE INTO THE REPOSITORY USING https://github.com/Atikunaja/my_portfolio-project.git